loamcodes/loamcodes.github.io/src/pages/high-level.md

-## Why Build With Loam?
+## An all-in-one solution

 Loam powers full-stack smart contract authoring and interaction.
 You can think of it as the "Ruby on Rails of decentralized apps."

-### 1. Loam SDK
+### 1. SDK

-Create smart contracts using smaller, more flexible building blocks called "subcontracts".
-All Loam contracts have safety, upgradeability, and composability baked into their core design.
+Create smart contracts using small, flexible building blocks called "subcontracts" with [Loam SDK](https://crates.io/crates/loam-sdk).

-### 2. Loam Frontend
+### 2. CLI

-An opinionated modern frontend toolchain paired with declarative environment configuration to help you progress from local development and testing to staging and finally to a production app backed by a live blockchain network.
+Command line interface built by the team that maintains the [Soroban CLI](https://github.com/stellar/soroban-cli).
+Create, build, deploy, and manage both contracts and frontend projects with ease.
+Get started with `cargo install loam-cli`.

-### 3. Loam CLI
+### 3. Frontend

-A command line interface built by the same team that maintains the official [Soroban CLI](https://github.com/stellar/soroban-cli).
-A powerful and easy-to-use companion to both the SDK and Frontend.
+Opinionated, modern frontend toolchain with declarative environment configuration to guide you from local development and testing, to staging, and finally to a production app backed by a live blockchain network.